THRESHER SHARK DIVES

 Thresher shark diving in Malapascua is an extraordinary experience that attracts divers from all over the world.
 Malapascua Island, located in the Philippines, is renowned for its consistent sightings of thresher sharks.
 These magnificent creatures can be seen up close, making diving Malapascua a must-do for any avid diver.

 One of the main reasons divers flock to Malapascua is the unique opportunity to encounter thresher sharks.
 These sharks are known for their distinctive long tails, which they use to stun their prey.
-The best time for thresher shark diving in Malapascua is early in the morning, when the sharks come up from the depths to be cleaned at Monad Shoal, a submerged plateau that serves as their cleaning station.
+The best time for thresher shark diving in Malapascua is early in the morning, when the sharks come up from the depths to be cleaned at Kimud Shoal, a submerged plateau that serves as their cleaning station.

 Diving Malapascua offers more than just thresher sharks.
 The island is surrounded by a variety of dive sites that cater to all skill levels.
 From vibrant coral gardens and macro critters to deep walls and wrecks, there's something for everyone.
 However, the highlight for many divers remains the thresher shark encounters.